roidrage/paperplanes/_posts/2014-12-10-from-open-to-minimum-vacation-policy.md

 ---
 title: From Open (Unlimited) to Minimum Vacation Policy
-topics: smallbiz, vacation
+tags: smallbiz, vacation
-layout: single
+layout: post
 ---
 When Travis CI turned into a business with employees, one of our ideas was to not constrain people in how much time they take off for vacations.
 We didn't